-- iv) the adequacy and availability of municipal services or the adequacy of private water supply and sewage disposal facilities; - v) the traffic and parking conditions of the vicinity shall not be adversely affected by the application, and traffic hazards will be kept to a minimum by appropriate design of loading and unloading facilities and access points to and from the site, and improvement of sight conditions, especially in proximity to intersections; - vi) the proposed extension or enlargement and, where feasible, the established non-conforming use, shall provide for areas of landscaping, buffering screening and or appropriate setbacks for buildings and structures, and devices and measures to reduce nuisances, and where necessary regulations may be applied to alleviate adverse effects caused by outside storage, lighting, and advertising signs in order to improve the compatibility of the use with the surrounding area. - vii)Council or the Committee of Adjustment shall not be obligated to grant permission to extend or enlarge a non-conforming use under any circumstances. - viii) It shall be the policy of the Town to notify property owners in the vicinity of each application for an extension or enlargement of a non-conforming use prior to a final decision on the request in order to obtain their views and satisfy the requirements of the Planning Act, RSO 1990. - ix) In accordance with Section 45 of the Planning Act, RSO 1990, the Committee of Adjustment may impose
+- advertising signs in order to improve the compatibility of the use with the surrounding area. - vii)Council or the Committee of Adjustment shall not be obligated to grant permission to extend or enlarge a non-conforming use under any circumstances. - viii) It shall be the policy of the Town to notify property owners in the vicinity of each application for an extension or enlargement of a non-conforming use prior to a final decision on the request in order to obtain their views and satisfy the requirements of the Planning Act, RSO 1990. - ix) In accordance with Section 45 of the Planning Act, RSO 1990, the Committee of Adjustment may impose conditions that it considers appropriate to the approval of an application for the extension, enlargement, or change in a legal non-conforming use.

-condi onsiders

-priate to the

-applic ation for the ex tension,

-enlarg jement, or ch ange in a legal

-non-c onforming use.